 We’ve reviewed 31 of the best YouTube ads of all time and broken them into categories describing what they did well.
-Here’s our review of the top YouTube ads that you can use to tailor your video campaigns.
+Here’s our review of the top YouTube ad examples that you can use to tailor your video campaigns.

 Of course, short and sweet YouTube ads also have their place.
 The best short ads draw viewers in with engaging opening lines and keep them interested until the last second.
 Here are a few short and sweet ads that have performed well:

 #1 Rachel Rofe’s ‘Low-Hanging’ System: Mini Income Streams